gravitee-io/gravitee-api-management/docs/management-configuration-policies.md

 ## Configuration

-As an API editor, you can define flows.
+As an Organization user, you can define platform flows.

 Each flow will apply to a path in the order defined.

 You can define a name and a description but if empty the name of the flow will be generated with the operator ("Starts with" or "Equals"), the path and the HTTP methods.

+You can configure one or more sharding tags.
+The flows will only be executed on APIs with a sharding tag that matches.
+If it is empty, the flows will be executed on all the APIs.

 You can also define an Expression Language (EL) type condition.